weiw3127/extension-openMultiSites/README.md

 # extension_open_MultiSites
-This repository demonstrates the powerful combination of browser extension and iframe that can be used on many occasions.
-With this extension, you can open multiple search results pages on Google.
+This repository demonstrates the powerful combination of browser extension and iframe.
+I'll use Google as an example.
+With this extension, I can open multiple websites from the Google search results pages with just a click.
+So when I am looking for something, I do not have to open on one result after another, I can now check them at a glance.

 ![demo of the extension](demo.gif)

 ## How it works:
-1. We enter multiple search terms of interest in the extension's pop-up window.
+1. Make sure we are now under the domain google.com
+2. Enter search terms in the extension popup window, and break each term with a new line.
-2. Click the button and the Google search results will open one by one at the bottom of the website.
+3. Click the button and the Google search results will appear one by one at the bottom of the website.

 ## Customize:
 - Change the src of iframe to get your own targeted page.